thoth-tech/ThothTech-Documentation-Website/src/content/docs/companywidesubmissions/2024 Trimester 2/company-report.md

 ### Arcade Machine

 - Add additional modes to the Arcade Machine software
-  - Kiosk Mode: Show only published games, ideal for events.
+  - Kiosk Mode: Show only published games, ideal for events
-  - Normal Mode: Display both published and test games.
+  - Normal Mode: Display both published and test games
-- Implement Voting System: Integrate a voting system to give significance to the star ranking currently available on the machines.
+- Implement Voting System: Integrate a voting system to give significance to the star ranking currently available on the machines
-- Correct the C# compatibility for ARM, as .NET currently does not run correctly in the emulated PI environment used for C++ games.
+- Correct the C# compatibility for ARM, as .NET currently does not run correctly in the emulated PI environment used for C++ games
-- Implement versioning for compiled games to manage updates effectively.
+- Implement versioning for compiled games to manage updates effectively
+- Continue development of [flipper](https://github.com/thoth-tech/flipper) Game Packaging Tool

 ### SplashKit.io Website

 - SplashKit.io Improvements
   - Improve API Reference
     - Continue to add usage examples for SplashKit API
-    - Integrate live demos to provide interactive examples
+    - Integrate live demo's to provide interactive examples
     - Add mechanism for the user to globally switch between programming languages in the API reference
     - Produce concise videos to support the documentation